apache/incubator-kie-kogito-operator/README.md

 - `concurrent` is the number of concurrent tests to be ran.
   *Default is 1.*
 - `feature` is a specific feature you want to run.
-  If you define a relative path, this has to be based on the "test/smoke" folder as the run is happening there.
+  If you define a relative path, this has to be based on the "test" folder as the run is happening there.
-  *Default are all enabled features from 'test/smoke/features' folder*
+  *Default are all enabled features from 'test/features' folder*
   Example: feature=features/operator/deploy_quarkus_service.feature
 - `timeout` sets the timeout in minutes for the overall run.
   *Default is 240 minutes.*